-The Australian Blackwood is considered to be a less-expensive alternative to the Hawaiian koa.
-Unlike what its name indicates, it is not a dark colored wood.
+The Australian Blackwood is considered to be the less-expensive alternative to the Hawaiian koa.
+Unlike what its name indicates, it is not a dark colored wood species.

-The color of Acacia melanoxylon varies a lot and can range from medium gold to a reddish brown tone, that is similar to the koa.
+The color of acacia melanoxylon varies quite a bit, and can range from medium-gold to a reddish brown tone, that is similar to the koa.
 The growth rings are marked by contrasting rings of colors and boards made from the wood have ribbon-like streaks of color.

 The Australian Blackwood ranks at 1,160 on the Janka scale and has wavy or straight grain that has few interlocking patterns.